holly257/DSA-Stack-and-Queue/README.md

 5. Sort Stack

+7. Create a queue class using Doubly linked List
+    - Use the items listed in #6 and enqueue them to your queue.
+    - Check to see who is first one on the Queue?
 #### Finished
 6. Create a queue using a singly linked list
     - Walk through the Queue class in the curriculum and understand it well.
 Then write a Queue class